-Ready to use milk protein based pop-up mix, available in bright white, fluoro orange, fluoro pink and plain.
+Ready to use milk protein based pop-up mix with egg compound, available in bright white, fluoro orange, fluoro pink and plain.
 As the fluoro mixes will give enhanced visibility, the plain mix will give a washed out appearance which could trigger very wary carp.

 This mix is very easy rolling and has a great buoyancy.
 Ready baits will keep their buoyancy for at least 24 hours, are hard but still spongy and will release all attractors for a prolonged period.

 It is possible to mix around 10-15% other dry ingredients/additives to make your own unique pop ups, preferably light ingredients / extracts like full fat GLM, liver powder, keramine, powdered flavours, sweetener, amino acids, crayfish meal, etc. Next to this you can use all kind of liquids, as long as they are not too heavy.